echebbi/eclipse-discord-integration/README.md

 **Note**: version 0.y.z should be considered as beta.
 The 1.0.0 release will be deployed once the plug-in is proved stable.

+## Supported OS

+ - [x] Windows
+ - [x] Linux
+ - [ ] macOS

+ The [library currently used to send Discord RPC information](https://github.com/PSNRigner/discord-rpc-java) does not support macOS yet.
+I am working on a workaround.

 ## Troubleshooting

+### Discord does not detect Eclipse IDE as a game

 If Discord is not showing anything, ensure that Eclipse IDE is detected as a game.
 To this end, open Discord `User Settings` then go the `Games` tab.
 Click on the `Add it!` button and then select Eclipse IDE.

+### Discord takes some time to update

+Discord is updated each time the current selection in Eclipse IDE changes.
+However, Discord can take up to 15s to update.
+Unfortunaly, this setting is server-side: Discord limits how fast the Rich Presence can be updated, and we have no way to change this.

 ## Work in Progress